goldin2008/Note/README.md

 1+ years of relevant software experience with software development, data science/analytics or data modelling Excellent oral and written communication skills and presentation skills Good understanding of predictive analytics process from data validation to model assessment, stability, and deployment monitoring
+Experience creating data visualizations
+Ability to build dashboards and other tools using front-end development skills
 ```

 Preferred Qualifications